 We regularly and automatically scan our infrastructure, networks, and applications for vulnerabilities using multiple scanning techniques.
 Infrastructure scanners employ an up-to-date database of CVEs and other security advisories and checks our infrastructure for vulnerable or unpatched hardware and software, and application scanners check for web vulnerabilities such as XSS and SQL injection.

 TINT employs industry best practices for organizational security.
 We have built our security team around decades of experience in the IT security industry and have worked with several Fortune 500 clients to provide assurances of secure practices.

 All employees have full-disk-encrypted laptops, and use two-factor authentication for email and other online accounts wherever possible.
-The TINT engineering team also undergoes secure development training and regularly review code for application security issues.
+The TINT engineering team also undergoes secure development training and regularly reviews code for application security issues.

 TINT welcomes and encourages the responsible disclosure of security concerns and vulnerabilities from security researchers and other third-parties.
 Any and all security disclosures and concerns can be sent directly to email@example.com.

 TINT recognizes the effort and skill that goes into finding and disclosing security flaws.
 We would like to thank the following individuals for their responsible disclosures: